 Hi, I’m Jacob.
 I’m a data science intern at Microsoft Cortana.
 During the school year, I take honors computer science at Carleton University in Ottawa, Canada.
 I’m entering the senior year of my undergraduate degree, and I’ve been accepted to the 5-year masters track - with a concentration in data science - at the Ottawa-Carleton Institute of Computer Science.
 My coursework focuses on deep learning, information retrieval, and knowledge graphs.
 I’m also a TA for courses like Introduction to Web Development and Storytelling with Data.

 I am currently looking to gain strong research experience to prepare for graduate studies, with the goal of becoming a research scientist.
 You can find my work here.
-My general research interests include stylistic variation in conversations, malicious interactions on social media, and machine learning in sports (primarily NBA/MLB).
+Right now, I’m exploring stylistic variations in malicious social media content.
+This past summer, I used deep learning to extract meeting suggestions from Outlook emails, and extended this to develop a classification model for multi-turn conversations.
+I also work on applications of machine learning to sports (primarily NBA/MLB).

 - July 26, 2019: I completed my second software engineering internship at Microsoft.
 Next summer, I’ll be returning as a data scientist intern!